 Under the Credit Facility, ACE received 1,250,000 warrants on July 30, 2009 for the purchase of Air Canada Class B Voting Shares with an exercise price of \$1.51 per share, exercisable at any time, and expiring four years after the date of issuance.
-On October 19, 2009, ACE received an additional 1,250,000 warrants for the purchase of Air Canada Class B voting shares with an exercise price of \$1.44 per share, exercisable at any time, and expiring four years after the date of issuance.
-The warrants are presented as Air Canada warrants issued under the credit facility and any changes in fair value are recorded within Gain (loss) on financial instruments recorded at fair value in the consolidated statement of operations.
-The fair value of the 2,500,000 warrants amounted to \$2 million at March 31, 2010 using the Black-Scholes option valuation model.
+On October 19, 2009, ACE received an additional 1,250,000 warrants for the purchase of Air Canada Class B Voting Shares with an exercise price of \$1.44 per share, exercisable at any time, and expiring four years after the date of issuance.

+The warrants are presented as Air Canada warrants issued under the Credit Facility and any changes in fair value are recorded within Gain (loss) on financial instruments recorded at fair value in the consolidated statement of operations.
+The fair value of the 2,500,000 warrants amounted to \$1 million as at June 30, 2010 (\$2 million as at March 31, 2010 and nil as at December 31, 2009) using the Black-Scholes option valuation model.